-- There has been a high turnover in the position for a long period of time due to chronic compensation problems
+- When there has been a high turnover in the position for a long period of time due to chronic compensation problems.

-- A job has been posted one or more times and no qualified applicants have been identified.
-Hiring an under-qualified individual at Step 1 of the salary grid or leaving the job unfilled would be a risk to project/program deliverables
+- When a job has been posted one or more times and no qualified applicants have been identified.
+Hiring an under-qualified individual at Step 1 of the salary grid or leaving the job unfilled would be a risk to project/program deliverables.

 If the successful applicant has declined the offer at Step 1, consider making an offer to other qualified applicants at Step 1 before you consider an uprange hire.